logno-dev/cmst252/chp1-questions.md

 For Exercises 1-10, choose from the following list of people:

-a.
-Leibniz
+A. Leibniz

-b.
-Pascal
+B. Pascal

-c.
-Babbage
+C. Babbage

-d.
-Lovelace
+D. Lovelace

-e.
-Hollerith
+E. Hollerith

-f.
-Byron
+F. Byron

-g.
-Turing
+G. Turing

-h.
-Jacquard
+H. Jacquard

 1. What French mathematician built and sold the first gear-driven mechanical machine that did addition and subtraction?
    - B. Pascal